Going Blue – Frank Schuurman

+We grow Marshwood and Sidonie, easily propagated in October-November, if pruned in January Lavender will flower from May till November.
 The next Blue plants are Borage and Rosemary, both useful herbs and good honey producers, Rosemary originally came from Syria and is widely grown, Borage is also from southern Europe and can easily be grown from seed.
 Rosemary can also be easily propagated from cuttings.

 Phacelia is another very useful crop, originating in the America’s and used as a green manure crop, sown in January it will flower in May-June providing you have a nice open and fertile ground.
 Cheers Frank June 2012